UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     day to complete, and then the next one begins.
 The next backup had started on Nov 22 at 08:00 but did not complete before the disk failures).

+  - 2023-11-29 11:30 Today's Myriad filesystem update:

+    * We are continuing to meet with our vendor and have sent them more data to analyse.

+    * We are going to copy over the failed section of filesystem to a new area, with some data loss, so we end up with a working volume that we can use to bring the whole filesystem back up.

+    * The copy of data from our backup location to easier access location is ongoing (we have 48TiB of home directories consisting of 219M items, currently copied 15TiB and 27M items).

+    Date of next update: Monday 4 Dec by midday.

+    Myriad will definitely not be back up this week, and likely to not be back up next week - but we'll update you on that.
+The data copying all takes a lot of time, and once it is there, we need to run filesystem checks on it which also take time.

 ### Kathleen